 BPI’s greenhouse gas (GHG) emissions are computed based on the Bank’s electricity consumption and the Department of Energy’s (DOE) National Grid Emission Factors.
 This falls under Scope 2 of the GHG Protocol Corporate Accounting and Reporting Standard, which refers to indirect emissions from the generation of purchased energy.

-As of 2022, BPI has engaged a third-party consultant organization for its Net Zero Strategy Roadmap.
+From 2022 to 2023, BPI has engaged a third-party consultant organization for its Net Zero Strategy Roadmap.

 BPI has started exploring and implementing new efficient branch designs, green-building certifications, and the use of renewable energy for our facilities.